KDE/digikam-doc/export_tools/inaturalist_export.rst

 The iNaturalist platform is based on crowd-sourcing of observations and identifications.
 An iNaturalist **observation** records a person's encounter with an individual organism at a particular time and place.

-To upload observation shots from your collection to the remote iNaturalist server using the Internet, uses the :menuselection:`Export --> Export to iNaturalist` :kbd:`Ctrl+Alt+Shift+N` menu entry, or the corresponding icon from the **Tools** tab in Right Sidebar.
+To upload observation shots from your collections to the remote iNaturalist server using the Internet, uses the :menuselection:`Export --> Export to iNaturalist` :kbd:`Ctrl+Alt+Shift+N` menu entry, or the corresponding icon from the **Tools** tab in Right Sidebar.

 .. important::